- Sakura rollerskating up a wall then jumping onto the runaway Fly card in the first episode.

 - Against the Twin Card, Syaoran and Meiling's perfectly synchronized attack was the greatest display of Badass Normal in the whole series.

 - The second greatest being Meiling vs the Fight Card.

 - Meiling during the episode when Sakura is forced to transform The Freeze; not only does Meiling manage to stop a good deal of the large stone/metal penguins with just her bare hands to protect both herself and Sakura, but it's her idea to use The Freeze in the first place.
 Later, her very selfless and very immediate I Want My Beloved to Be Happy moment, a huge leap from the Clingy Jealous Girl that hated Sakura that she once was.

 - Tomoyo using her singing prowess to help capture the The Song card is a unique case.
 She similarly does this to help convert The Song into a Sakura card later on.

 - Sakura using Windy, after it receives reinforcement from the Moon Bell, to win the fight against Yue.
 Yue finds it a futile effort to use the Windy against him since it's one of the cards under his domain, until he notices the Windy is still charging at him with no signs of stopping.

 - Also, how Sakura caught The Jump.
-Specially because at some point the girl (who mind you, was still a Na´ve Newcomer and basically realising how the deal worked) summons The Fly while taking a huge fall and being upside down.
+Specially because at some point the girl (who mind you, was still a Naïve Newcomer and basically realising how the deal worked) summons The Fly while taking a huge fall and being upside down.
 A little mistake and she would've died, but she managed to get this perfectly done.

-The opening to the 2nd movie with Sakura slicing through a earth monster with Sword, Keroberos fending off a fire monster, and Yue calmly destroying yet another one is made of sheer win with the music on top of it adding the feel.
-Then it turns into a Crowning Moment of Funny when it is revealed it's actually a video and performance staged by Tomoyo.
+- The opening to the 2nd movie with Sakura slicing through a earth monster with Sword, Keroberos fending off a fire monster, and Yue calmly destroying yet another one is made of sheer win with the music on top of it adding the feel.
+Then it turns into a Funny Moment when it is revealed it's actually a video and performance staged by Tomoyo.